Last Updated: June 05, 2021

-The United States Medical Licensing Examination, which is also known as USMLE is a 3-step exam for getting medical licensure to practice in the USA.
-The exam is conducted in order to assess the application skills a physician has after completing their theoretical study.
-This examination program is owned by the Federation of State Medical Boards and the National Board of Medical Examiners both of which are non-profit organizations representing state boards of the US and its territories.
+The United States Medical Licensing Examination, or USMLE, is a 3-step exam for medical licensure to practice in the USA.
+The exam assesses a physician's application skills after completing their theoretical study.
+This examination program is owned by the Federation of State Medical Boards and the National Board of Medical Examiners, both non-profit organizations representing state boards of the US and its territories.

-This test consists of a 3-step procedure.
-Each of these three steps in the USMLE exam complements the remaining others, and none of these three steps can stand by themselves individually in assessing readiness, which is needed for getting medical licensure.
+Committee members, including biomedical scientists, educators, and clinicians, develop the examination content.
+Each of the three steps in the USMLE exam complements the others, and none of these three steps can stand alone individually in assessing the candidate's readiness for practicing medicine independently.

 Eligibility for Steps 1 and 2 USMLE

-The candidate ought to be in 1 of the categories mentioned below while applying for the test.
+The candidate should be in 1 of the categories mentioned below while applying for the test.

-- Candidate should be officially enrolled in or a graduate of a Medical School in the World Directory of Medical Schools meeting the eligibility requirements of ECFMG.
+- Candidate should be a medical student enrolled in or graduated from a medical school listed in the World Directory of Medical Schools outside the US and Canada.

 Eligibility for Step 3 USMLE

-Candidates who are applying for the third step of the examination will have to meet the following requirements in order to complete their application.
+Candidates applying for the third step of the examination must meet the following requirements to complete their application.

 - Candidate must clear Step 1 and Step 2 CK of USMLE.